Skip to main content

 2. Generates its own PKCE parameters for upstream security

-3. Redirects to the upstream provider using the fixed callback URL
+4. If the user approves (or the client was previously approved), redirects to the upstream provider using the fixed callback URL

 This dual-PKCE approach maintains end-to-end security at both the client-to-proxy and proxy-to-provider layers.
+The consent step protects against confused deputy attacks by ensuring you explicitly approve each client before it can complete authorization.

 Callback Phase